Remi-Coulom/joedb/doc/source/intro.rst

 All the files for this tutorial are located in the ``doc/source/tutorial`` directory.
 This directory contains 3 files: ``tutorial.joedbi`` contains the intepreter commands that define the database schema, ``tutorial.cpp`` is the cpp file that manipulates the database, and ``generate.sh`` is a bash script that will compile all the code and run the program.

-The contents of these file should be self-explanatory
+The contents of these file should be self-explanatory:

 ``tutorial.joedbi``: